-- 7.6.1 Sampling, population, sample and data.
-Types of data, primary and secondary data, sources of data, methods of data collection, advantages and disadvantages of methods of data collection Learners will be able to: - a.
+7.6.1 Sampling, population, sample and data.
+Types of data, primary and secondary data, sources of data, methods of data collection, advantages and disadvantages of methods ofdata collection

+- a.
 Define 'Statistics' and state its uses in business - b.
 Define sample and population - c.
 Describe the two types of data i.e. primaryand secondary data - d.
 Mention the sources of data - e.
 Describe the methods of collection of data and explain their advantages and disadvantages - f.
 Apply the methods of collection of data in accounting and business situations.